numpy/numpy/doc/source/dev/development_advanced_debugging.rst

   Python allocators.)

-Even though using valgrind for memory leak detection is slow and less sensitive it can be a convenient: you can run most programs with valgrind without modification.
+Even though using valgrind for memory leak detection is slow and less sensitive it can be convenient: you can run most programs with valgrind without modification.

 Things to be aware of: